grapefruit-games/grapefruit-games.github.io/sportslike/index.markdown

 - **The Sports Game flattens athletes into pawns with no lives.** <br /> *The Sports Game can't prank teammates on the bus, struggle to fall asleep before a match, or tie shoes five times for good luck.*
 - **The Sports Game pretends society doesn't influence sports.** <br /> *The Sports Game will never address sports betting or steroids - powerful forces shaping every pro league today.*

-But **sports are made of people!** If The Sports Game can't think about people, then it can't think about sports.
+But **sports are made of people!** If it can't think about people, then The Sports Game can't think about sports.

 If you'd like to try thinking about sports, then you must **escape the prison of The Sports Game genre.**

+***

 ## THE SPORTS*LIKE* -can- think about sports.